-(I've also demonstrated the feature of SAC, that if it does not understand a command, it passes it to the OS for further processing.

-Based on the output of the "Is" command, I don't want SAC to read in the ".ai", ".ps", or ".tif" format files - although if I try to read them SAC will generate an error message that it cannot understand them and just skip/ignore them).
+(I'm also demonstrating a feature of SAC, if SAC does not understand a command [something you typed], it passes it to the OS for further processing.
+Based on the output of the "1s" command, I don't want SAC to read in the ".ai", ".ps", or ".tif" format files - although if I try to read them SAC will generate an error message that it cannot understand them and just skip/ignore them).